himanshiyenugupalli/HerCaSh/README.md

 # HerCaSh 💜
-HerCaSh - Her Career Shield is an AI-powered web application designed to empower women in the workplace by helping them navigate legal issues and find safe companies.
-The app integrates the **Gemini API** for AI-driven responses and complaint generation. 💼✨
+HerCaSh - Her Career Shield is an AI-powered web application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+It is designed to empower women in the workplace by helping them navigate legal issues and find safe companies.
+The app integrates the **Gemini API** for AI-driven responses and complaint generation.

 ## Features
 - 🔐 **User Authentication**: Sign up/login via email, Google, or Facebook with optional anonymous access and profile setup.